AelinXYZ/AELIPs/content/aelips/aelip-6.md

 1. when a purchaser withdraws a new mapping will be added that will track each individual purchasers total amount withdrawn: `mapping(address => uint256) public amountWithdrawn;`
 2. when a purchaser attempts to accept their max pro rata allocation it will check their amount withdrawn to make sure they retain the same allocation: `(proRataConversion * (balanceOf(purchaser) + amountAccepted[purchaser] + amountWithdrawn[purchaser])) / 1e18 - amountAccepted[purchaser]`
 3. Also, for the UI, a global variable will be added that will track the total amount withdrawn by all purchasers: `uint256 public totalAmountWithdrawn;`

+For the deal creation side the fix is to add a global counter `uint8 public numberOfDeals;` and a `uint8 constant MAX_DEALS = 5;` variable and then throw a require statement when the amount of deals created has exceeded the limit of 5.

 ### Rationale